 APEGA recognizes members’ professional excellence and community contributions at its annual Summit Awards.
-Our premier event, the Summit Awards, is part of our Annual General Meeting & Conference.
 On awards night, up to eleven awards are presented to honour excellence in the engineering and geoscience professions.

 APEGA highlights the achievements of its members through the Summit Awards showcasing the determination, inspiration and drive that are the hallmark of the engineering and geoscience professions.
 If you know of a deserving colleague, coworker or project, please consider nominating them for a Summit Award.

 Attaining professional status with APEGA requires a lot of hard work.
 The Professional Member Induction Ceremony provides the opportunity to celebrate this significant professional milestone.